JvanKatwijk/qt-dab/README.md

 Configuring using CMake
 ------------------------------------------------------------------

+Note that there are now TWO CMakeLists.txt-xxx files in the directory, if you want to use cmake, copy CMakeLists.txt-qt5 to CMakeLists.txt.

+The CMakeLists.txt-qt4 file is used for creating an appImage and still "under development".

 The `CMakeLists.txt` file has all devices and the spectrum switched off as default.
 You can select a device (or more devices) without altering the `CMakeLists.txt` file, but by passing on definitions to the command line.

 An example